sephajebi/home/_pages/publications.md

 **10. Induced subgraphs and tree decompositions\
 XIII.
 Basic obstrctions in \\(\mathcal{H}\\)-free graphs for finite \\(\mathcal{H}\\)** [<a href='https://arxiv.org/pdf/2311.05066.pdf'>arXiv (2023)</a>]\
-Bogdan Alecu, Maria Chudnovsky and Sophie Spirkl.
+with Bogdan Alecu, Maria Chudnovsky and Sophie Spirkl.

 **9. Induced subgraphs and tree decompositions\
 XII.
 Grid Theorem for pinched graphs** [<a href='https://arxiv.org/pdf/2309.12227.pdf'>arXiv (2023)</a>]\